 Australia and Chile have embassies in their respective capitals.
 The Chilean government had consular representation in Australia as early as 1899 in Newcastle.
 Diplomatic ties were established when the first Chilean chargé d'affaires en titre presented credentials in Canberra on 5 July 1945.
 After several periods of suspension, the mission was upgraded to an Embassy with an Ambassador in September 1969.
 Similarly, an Australian Legation in Chile was established in August 1946 and after a period of suspension, Australia announced the decision to re-establish the mission in the form of an embassy in Santiago in June 1968.

 Chile’s population is approximately 17.6 million (2013 est).
 The main ethnic groups are European (89 per cent) and indigenous (10 per cent).
-Roman Catholicism is the main religion (66 per cent) with other Christian groups (16 per cent) and no-religion (11 per cent) the main minorities.
-Spanish is the official language of Chile.
+Roman Catholicism is the main religion (67 per cent) with other Christian groups (17 per cent) and no-religion (12 per cent) the main minorities.
+Spanish is the official language.

-President Bachelet has a strong mandate to govern and has proposed some ambitious reforms.
+President Bachelet’s administration has adopted a wide-ranging reform agenda.
 While Chile has one of the lowest poverty rates in Latin America, inequality remains significant.
 President Bachelet’s election campaign centred on redistributive policies including tax and education reforms, and other measures intended to address income inequality.
 She has also proposed amendments to the constitution, which, despite many amendments, date back to the era of military leadership under Pinochet.

 System of government